SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Experiment

-\textbf{Computational Cost:} Table~\ref{table2} presents the computational overhead of different MIA methods for a single auditing run on the CIFAR-100 dataset.
-In general, methods that do not rely on shadow models incur relatively low computational cost.
-SMIA-M, however, exhibits noticeably higher overhead than other auditing methods due to the kernel embedding computations it requires.
-Nevertheless, this cost is negligible when compared to the expense of training shadow models.
-For example, the time required to train a single LiRA shadow model with a ResNet-18 backbone is sufficient to perform hundreds of SMIA-M auditing runs, not to mention that shadow-model-based MIA methods typically require training multiple shadow models rather than just one.
-Specially, the computational overhead of SMIA primarily arises from the bootstrap procedure.
-The runtimes reported in Table~\ref{table2} correspond to SMIA with 200 bootstrap iterations.
-We next examine how the performance of SMIA varies as the number of bootstrap iterations is reduced.
+\textbf{Computational Cost.} Table~\ref{table2} reports the computational overhead of different MIA methods and SMI variants for a single auditing run on CIFAR-100.
+For SMI methods, the runtime covers auditing over all classes.
+Methods without shadow models generally have low cost, although SMI-M is slower due to its kernel embedding computation.This overhead is still small compared with training shadow models.
+For example, training one LiRA shadow model with a ResNet-18 backbone takes enough time to run SMI-M hundreds of times, while shadow-model-based MIA usually requires multiple shadow models.
+For SMI, the main cost comes from bootstrapping, and the runtimes in Table~\ref{table2} are reported with 200 bootstrap iterations.
+Non-shadow methods require one inference pass, except Unleak, which requires two.
+Shadow-model methods require one pass for each shadow model plus one additional pass.